Thinithi/AnalyticsAlchemy/README.md

 - Text Analytics with Word Clouds: A word cloud visualization of successful artworks highlights recurring themes such as abstract, modern, vibrant, and textured, indicating the artistic elements that resonate most with buyers.

 The Logistic Regression model developed for this project predicts the likelihood of an artwork selling based on key variables, achieving over 90% accuracy, 89% precision, and 58% recall.
 By leveraging these insights, artists and platform administrators can forecast sales potential, enabling artists to refine their strategies and align their work with market demand for greater success.

+# QGIS Spatial Analytics – Public Transport Victoria (PTV) Coverage Analysis

+This project uses spatial analytics to assess public transport coverage across Victoria, Australia, with a focus on identifying areas of coverage gaps and expansion opportunities for the Public Transport Victoria (PTV) network.

+Geospatial Data Integration: Employed PostgreSQL, Docker, QGIS, and GTFS datasets to analyze public transport data at the municipality and suburb levels.
+Accessibility Analysis: Evaluated PTV service coverage using metrics like sq km per PTV stop, revealing accessibility gaps, particularly in rural and outer suburbs.

+Key Findings:
+- Identified outer LGAs like Murrindindi and Mitchell with significant coverage gaps, suggesting a need for service expansion.
+- Tram Service Expansion: Focused on high-priority suburbs for tram network expansion, such as Sunbury, Berwick, and Frankston, to improve connectivity.
+-
+Impact: Provides data-driven insights to help PTV stakeholders improve transport infrastructure and better serve Victoria's growing population.

 # Australian Tourism Insights: Interactive R Shiny Dashboard for Trend Analysis and Decision-Making (R Project)
 The Australian Tourism Project utilizes R Shiny to create an interactive dashboard, providing a dynamic, data-driven analysis of tourism trends across Australia.
 The dashboard integrates multiple visualizations that allow users to explore various facets of tourism, offering clear, actionable insights for businesses, policymakers, and tourism operators.